PolVazquez/PolVazquez/README.md

 💡 **Professional goal:** Make my code cleaner than my desk (a significant challenge).
 ⚙️ **What motivates me:** Solving complex problems and maintaining constant learning in an ever-evolving technological world.
-⚡ In my free time, I work on my portfolio and test technologies that will probably make me question my life choices (anyone said CSS?).
+⚡ In my free time, I work on my portfolio and test technologies that will probably make me question my life choices.

 ---